-Policy HP2 therefore specifies that a proportion of new market housing must be suitable for, but not restricted to, older people whilst policy HP3 allocates specific sites for the provision of dedicated accommodation and facilities for an ageing population.
+A specific concern which was repeatedly expressed by the community and which is backed up by demographic trends, was the provision of housing for an ageing population.
+Policy HP2 therefore specifies that a proportion of new housing must be suitable for, but not restricted to, older people whilst policy HP3 allocates a specific site for the provision of dedicated accommodation and facilities for an ageing population.